EPCCed/2023-09-21_Singularity_Nottingham/_episodes/singularity-blast.md

 ~~~
 {: .output}

 ## Create the Singularity container image

-NCBI provide official Docker containers with the BLAST+ software.
+NCBI provide official Docker containers with the BLAST+ software hosted on Docker Hub.
 We can create
 a Singularity container image from the Docker container image with:

 ~~~